heiswayi/ishareportal/README.md

 ## License

-Please NOTE that, the Source Code might not follow any coding standard except for the forum and the code might be messy.
+Please NOTE that, the Source Code might not follow any coding standard except for the forum and the code may look a quite messy.
 As for PHP 5.5.0, some code may be DEPRECATED.
-The Source Code is licensed under [MIT license](http://heiswayi.github.io/mit-license).
+The Source Code is licensed under [MIT License](http://heiswayi.github.io/mit-license).
+Some other code may subjected to copyrights to its respective owners or organizations (e.g. PunBB).

+© Heiswayi Nrird